wandb/docs/docs/guides/launch/intro.md

 **Launch queues** are first-in, first-out (FIFO) queues where users can configure and submit their jobs.
 Each item in a launch queue consists of a job and settings for the parameters of that job.
 Users can submit workloads to launch queues via the W&B UI, CLI, or SDK.

-The queue itself is a first-in, first-out (FIFO) queue that corresponds to a particular compute resource, e.g. a kubernetes cluster, an on-prem machine with several GPU, or an on demand cloud service like AWS sagemaker.
+The queue itself corresponds to a particular compute resource, e.g. a kubernetes cluster, an on-prem machine, or an on demand cloud service like AWS sagemaker.

 ### Agents